Insomnia

 • Shallow sleep that is interrupted several times.

-• Waking up several hours before the appointed time and not being able to sleep again.
+• Waking up several hours before the appointed time and being unable to sleep again.

 • Waking up tired and without energy.